zephyrproject-rtos/zephyr/doc/introduction/introducing_zephyr.rst

 Introducing Zephyr
 ##################

-The Zephyr kernel is a small-footprint kernel designed for use on resource-constrained systems: from simple embedded environmental sensors and LED wearables to sophisticated smart watches and IoT wireless gateways.
+The Zephyr OS is based on a small-footprint kernel designed for use on resource-constrained systems: from simple embedded environmental sensors and LED wearables to sophisticated smart watches and IoT wireless gateways.

-It is designed to be supported by multiple architectures, including ARM Cortex-M, Intel x86, and ARC.
-The full list of supported boards can be found :ref:`here <boards>`.
+The Zephyr kernel supports multiple architectures, including ARM Cortex-M, Intel x86, ARC, NIOS II and RISC V. The full list of supported boards can be found :ref:`here <boards>`.

 Licensing
 *********